mpkelly/react-editor-kit/packages/editor-kit/README.md

 [LIVE EXAMPLES](https://codesandbox.io/s/react-editor-kit-examples-0e31g?file=/src/SimpleEditor.tsx)

+**NOTE**

-**NOTE** project is currently in beta and you might experience some issues.
+1. THe project is currently in beta and you might experience some issues but the editor and most plugins are already usable
+2. Micro-releases are being pushed to NPM frequently - please update often

 ## Quick Start